Need Help? Give us a call.

 So, how do you know if your business is due a tax refund?
 There are a few factors you need to look at.

-When you started your business, you decided what type of business entity to form, which in turn determined the way the business is taxed by the IRS and state.
+When you started your business, you decided what type of business entity to form, which in turn determined the way you’ll pay your small business taxes to the IRS and state.

 Many small businesses elect to form entities that pass their income through to the owners.
 The owners are then taxed on their individual income tax returns.
 Because these types of entities pass the taxable income to the owners, the businesses don’t pay tax directly to the IRS and therefore would never receive a business income tax refund.